Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Getting through airport security might be getting a little easier, whether you have TSA PreCheck or not.
+Getting through airport security is getting a little easier, whether you have TSA PreCheck or not.

-As part of the REAL ID requirements that were rolled out in May, TSA has seemingly updated its protocol and now allows travelers to keep their shoes on during the screening process — at least at some airports, as travelers are reporting varying experiences.
+As part of the REAL ID requirements that were rolled out in May, TSA has updated its protocol and now allows travelers to keep their shoes on during the screening process.

 What does this mean for your next trip?
 Let’s take a look at the details.